masonstevenson-dev/masonstevenson-dev.github.io/_posts/2025-01-10-CustomMaterialExpression.markdown

 categories:
 ---

-# Defining Custom Material Nodes with C++ and HLSL

 Ever wonder how you can create your own custom material expression nodes in Unreal?
 Not material functions, but the actual green-border material expression nodes (like add, subtract, lerp, etc)?

 ![](/assets/images/01_lerp.png)